 When it comes to dessert I rarely make a recipe twice.
 We make our favorite chocolate chip cookies and normal old rice crispy treats over and over again, and if I make something else it is generally a new recipe.
-I saw these gorgeous red velvet cheese cake bars on Novice Chef last year and never made them, but I’ve thought of them often.
+I saw this gorgeous red velvet cheesecake bar recipe on Novice Chef last year and never made them, but I’ve thought of them often.
 I’m not a big red velvet fan, but they are just so pretty.
 So last week when we had my father-in-law, BFF Shaun, neighbor, and his nephew over working on the house plus two missionaries from our church over I thought it would be a good time to try out the recipe.
 It makes a big pan and good or not, they’d get eaten with that many men around.

 Red Velvet Cheesecake Bars

 - Cook Time: 30 mins

 - Yield: 12 large hearts or 40 bars

 - 1 teaspoon salt